beingfluid/IntegrateNow/Chapter1_ConceptualAsides.md

 #### Authorization

 &nbsp;&nbsp;&nbsp;&nbsp;Used to pass credentials so that server can authenticate.
+Different web service providers may require different types of authentication.

 #### Access-Control-Allow-Origin